Information cascade on networks and phase transitions: IV. Voting model on Network

-In summary, in the one-peak phase, the correct ratio did not depend on $\omega$.
-On the contrary, in the two-peak phase, the correct ratio depends on $\omega$, which is the network.
-As $\omega $ increased, the gap at the transition points increases and the correct ratio decreases.
+In summary, in the one-peak phase, the correct ratio does not depend on $\omega$.
+In contrast, in the two-peak phase, the correct ratio depends on $\omega$.
+As $\omega $ increased, the gap at the transition point increases and the correct ratio decreases.
 In other words, the correct ratio of the herders decreases.
 In the lattice case $\omega=-1$, there is no phase transition, and the correct ratio increases without the phase transition as $p$ increases.
-The lattice case is summarized in Appendix C. The effects of the hubs were observed in the correct ratio during the two-peak phase.
-As the hub effects increased, the gap increased.
+The lattice case is summarized in Appendix C and discussed in \cite{Hisakado4}.
+The effects of hubs are observed in the correct ratio during the two-peak phase.
+As the hub effects increase, the gap also increases.